mdolab/OpenAeroStruct/openaerostruct/docs/advanced_features/composites_walkthrough.rst

     from openaerostruct.structures.utils import compute_composite_stiffness  # noqa: E402
     compute_composite_stiffness(surf_dict)

-The rest of the model setup is the same as the original metallic problem.
+The rest of the model setup is the same as aluminum wing aerostructural problems.
-OpenAeroStruct will compute the failure metric based on the Tsai-Wu failure criteria instead of the von Mises failure criteria when we set ``useComposite`` to True.
+OpenAeroStruct will compute the failure metric based on the Tsai-Wu failure criterion instead of the von Mises failure criterion when we set ``useComposite`` to True.
-But this is done automatically within ``AerostructPoint``, so you don't need to do anything special.
+But this is done automatically within ``AerostructPoint``, so you don't need to do anything about it.

 Theory
 ------